Jasmine M. Fairfax, B.A.

 M. H. Bryant, eds., Nova Science Publishers.
 ISBN-13: 978-1-62257-274-8.

 Zoe Terwilliger is one of the administrators for the Behavioral Wellness Clinic.
 She takes care of phone calls, emails, payments, scheduling, and general office maintenance.
-She is a freshman at the University of Connecticut in the pre-medical field of study, and she intends on becoming a medical professional.
+She is a student at the University of Connecticut in the pre-medical field of study, and she intends on becoming a physician.

-In her free time, she enjoys traveling, trying new foods, and spending time with her friends.
+In her free time, she enjoys dance, travel, trying new foods, and spending time with her friends.